 However, this Roman street is still considered significant because of the amazing renaissance artist, Michelangelo!
 He had a plan to connect the Palazzo Farnese which can be found on this street in Rome, to the Farnese Villa in the Trastevere district.
 You can still see this arch leaning over Via Giulia on its southern end.
 If you’re visiting in warm season, the arch is covered in flowers, and in ivy later on.
 It’s one of the most stunning streets in Rome!

 Streets of Rome in Campo di Fiori neighborhood

 #10 Vicolo del Malpasso & #11 Vicolo della Scimia

-Vicolo della Scimia got burned into my brain, because I had to pass through it every sigle time I was going to or from the historic center of Rome.
-This one street couldn’t be replaced with another, and I was always freaking out on it.
+Vicolo della Scimia got burned into my brain because I had to pass through it every single time I was going to or from the historic center of Rome.
+This one street in Rome couldn’t be replaced with another, and I was always freaking out on it.
 Don’t worry, it’s a safe street!
-Otherwise I wouldn’t be suggesting to see it!
+Otherwise, I wouldn’t be suggesting seeing it!

 The reason I was freaking out, because I’m terribly afraid of rats, and Rome has a great population of them.
 On this vicolo, there’s no place to go right or left, and it has no doors.
 So you get on it on one side of the palazzo block and you get out on the other side.
 So I was always stressed out, that what if a huge rat will walk against me?!?
 Where I’m going to run?
 What if one walks onto the street from one side and the other from the other side?
 I can’t escape!!!
 Of course, that never happened, but when someone’s this terrified, our brain can play with us a lot.